Gus Hall: General Secretary of the CPUSA

 Hall spoke regularly on campuses and talk shows as an advocate for socialism in the United States.
 He argued for socialism in the United States to be built on the traditions of U.S.-style democracy rooted in the United States Bill of Rights.
 He would often say Americans didn't accept the Constitution without a Bill of Rights and wouldn't accept socialism without a Bill of Rights.
 He professed deep confidence in the democratic traditions of the American people.
 He remained a prolific writer on current events, producing a great number of articles and pamphlets, of which many were published in the magazine Political Affairs.

+As the general secretary, Hall spoke for "communist democracy" and did not advocate for the overthrow of the government, arguing that "socialism in America will come through the ballot box".
+In the 1964 United States presidential election, Hall endorsed Lyndon B. Johnson, stating that a Barry Goldwater presidency might result in a nuclear war with the Soviet Union.
+He tried to attract the anti-war movement to the CPUSA through postulating abolition of nuclear weapons and peace between the USSR and USA; Hall also hoped to appeal to the civil rights movement, blaming capitalism for slavery and oppression of African-Americans.